 Caledon’s largest population centre is Bolton.
 None of the other communities are very substantial.
 While Caledon is officially a lower tier town, it’s largely an agricultural region.
 The only major residential area serving as a bedroom community for the Greater Toronto Area is north of Bolton, built around Queen St. and bordered by Albion Vaughan Road to the east.
 A smaller urban area, Caledon East, houses the town hall as well as the area detachment of the Ontario Provincial Police.

-How Much is Car Insurance in Caledon Ontario
+How Much Does Car Insurance Cost in Caledon

 |Quote Date||Average Auto Insurance Cost in Caledon *|